5 Health Benefits of Natural Vanilla:

 The vanilla bean is an edible fruit pod that resembles a string bean when harvested.
 The result of a curing process produces a dark vanilla bean with a rich aromatic fragrance.
-The vanilla seeds that look like caviar can be scraped out from inside the fruit pod and hence your black speckled vanilla bean ice-cream.
+The vanilla seeds that look like caviar can be scraped out from inside the fruit pod and hence your black speckled ice-cream.

 Uses for Vanilla

 The fragrance of vanilla is considered an aphrodisiac and is therefore commonly used by the perfume industry in male colognes to boost libido (1).
-Vanilla is also used for other common purposes as you are likely aware.
+It is also used for other common purposes as you are likely aware.
 The obvious places you may find vanilla are baked goods, beverages such as the famous Coca-Cola, yogurt, and candles.
-Vanilla also lurks in the ingredient list of tobacco products and pharmaceutical drugs (5).
+It also lurks in the ingredient list of tobacco products and pharmaceutical drugs (5).

 Why would pharmaceutical companies use the active components of vanilla to manufacture drugs you ask?
 Be assured that the reason is not to increase someone’s desire to take a pill as if it were candy.
-In fact, the five major health benefits that vanilla offers include its ability to act as an antioxidant, an antimicrobial, inhibits cell mutations, exhibits analgesic properties and suppresses the formation of new blood vessels involved in cancer metastasis.
+In fact, the five major health benefits that it offers include its ability to act as an antioxidant, an antimicrobial, inhibits cell mutations, exhibits analgesic properties and suppresses the formation of new blood vessels involved in cancer metastasis.